03 Using R syntax

 educational settings since these data is generally protected by privacy

 policies.
-Therefore, we use the data set
+Therefore, we use a subset of the Standford Movie Review

 table(example_data$label)